Moxie (2021)

 Starring: Hadley Robinson, Lauren Tsai, Alycia Pascual-Pena, Nico Hiraga, Sabrina Haskett, Patrick Schwartzenegger, Sydney Park, Josephine Langford, and many more cast members.

-A film created by Netflix, focusing on a teenage girl who is inspired by her mothers rebellious past, growing up, the shy 16 year old creates an anonymous magazine named “Moxie”, where the purpose of this focuses, and calls out, on sexism at her high school.
+A film created by Netflix, focusing on a teenage girl who is inspired by her mother’s rebellious past.
+Growing up, the shy 16-year-old creates an anonymous magazine named “Moxie”, where the purpose of this magazine focuses on and calls out sexism at her high school.

 Image source: Google Images.

 From watching this film, I can confirm I thoroughly enjoyed it.
 The acting and production of this film were great!
-This film is set around strong feminism and the issues women face every day from men.
-With issues going on at the moment in the world, I feel this film is very fitting with the way the world is today and it’s a good insight to see the focus on fighting back against such issues comes from the young women in our society, who are fighting for change for all women young or old.
-This film holds a very powerful message that changes HAVE to happen.
+This film explores strong feminism and the issues women face daily from men.
+With the current issues in the world, I feel this film is very fitting for the way the world is today.
+It’s a valuable insight to see that the focus on fighting back against such issues comes from young women in our society, who are fighting for change for all women, regardless of age.
+This film conveys a compelling message that change has to happen.

-I recommend this film to anyone who is indecisive about it, I strongly suggest giving this a watch as I do feel it is insightful in more ways than many realise, due to the message the film has aimed, and succeeded, in giving out.
+I recommend this film to anyone undecided about it.
+I strongly suggest giving it a watch, as I feel it is insightful in more ways than many realise, due to the message the film has aimed to convey and succeeded in delivering.

 Image source: Google Images